doc-detective/github-action/README.md

 :octocat: The official GitHub Action for [Doc Detective](https://github.com/doc-detective/doc-detective).
 Keep your docs accurate with ease.

-> ⚠️ This action is still in development.
-> - It only works with an in-development version of Doc Detective. `version` must be set to `dev`.
-> - On Ubuntu, this action only supports headless mode.
-Firefox and Chrome contexts automatically fall back to headless mode when necessary.
-If your tests doesn't work in headless mode (like if you need the 'startRecording' action), use macOS or Windows.

 ## Usage

 Create a YAML file in your `.github/workflows` directory with the following content: